-- Develop and maintain the Planning Department's website to provide information to citizens about planning and development activities.
+- Develop and maintain the Planning Department's website, the Development Services Center's sub-site, and work with other departments to maintain the ENGAGEDurham website to provide information to citizens about planning and development activities and engagement opportunities.
 Continue to expand the Department's website to be as complete and as interactive as possible.
 Serve as Web Content Administrator for the Department. - Develop and maintain the Department's City of Durham Intranet (CODI) site to provide inter- and intra-departmental staff resources related to planning and departmental activities.
 Serve as CODI Content Administrator for the Department.

-5.9 Computer, GIS, and Data Support
+5.9 Computer, GIS, Graphics, and Data Support

 Manage and maintain geospatial databases of planning-related information.
 Provide mapping support and research for staff.
 Create and manage databases of planning-related topics.
 Manage the Land Development Office (LDO) database used by multiple City and County departments to coordinate the review of development proposals.
-Manage updates to the Durham Zoning Atlas.
+Provide graphic support to the Department.
 Provide basic hardware and software support for Planning staff, including input and quotes for new technology.
 Serve as liaison to the Technology Solutions Department.